iwatakeshi/toki.js/README.md

 The most basic and hack-able calendar for the web.
 Uses pure javascript and is Bootstrap ready.

+Toki also supports locales.
+The following are supported:

+* en
+* en-us
+* ja

 Sample Express app @ https://tokijs.herokuapp.com

+Note: The site is powered by an i18n library called [gengo.js](https://www.github.com/iwatakeshi/gengojs).
+Therefore, it will translate it into your language if available.
+If you want to translate it, simply fork the site [here](https://www.github.com/iwatakeshi/toki.js-site)

 ###Usage